kazuhiro4949/EditDistance/README.md

 [![Version](https://img.shields.io/cocoapods/v/EditDistance.svg?style=flat)](http://cocoapods.org/pods/EditDistance)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

+EditDistance is one of the incremental update tool for UITableView and UICollectionView.

 The followings show how this library update UI.
 They generate the random items and update their UI incrementally.